Skip to main content

 The Role of Aromatization and Estrogen Fluctuations

 Testosterone is metabolized into estrogen via the aromatase enzyme.
 With inconsistent TRT, the levels of both testosterone and, consequently, estrogen can fluctuate wildly.
-High, intermittent doses of testosterone can lead to transient supraphysiological estrogen levels, which can cause such as mood swings, fluid retention, and gynecomastia.
+High, intermittent doses of testosterone can lead to transient supraphysiological estrogen levels, which can cause side effects such as mood swings, fluid retention, and gynecomastia.

 Conversely, periods of low testosterone can lead to inadequate estrogen levels, which are also vital for bone health, cardiovascular function, and cognitive well-being in both sexes.
 These erratic estrogen swings place additional stress on the endocrine system and can contribute to the overall feeling of malaise and instability experienced by individuals on inconsistent regimens.